Tamar Yellin

-Tamar Yellin (born 1963) is an author and teacher who lives in Yorkshire.
+Tamar Yellin (born 1963) is an English author and teacher who lives in Yorkshire.
 Her first novel, The Genizah at the House of Shepher, won the 2007 Sami Rohr Prize for Jewish Literature.

 Biography

 Tamar Yellin was born and raised in Leeds.
 Her father was a third-generation native of Jerusalem; his father was Yitzhak Yaakov Yellin (1885–1964), one of the pioneers of the Hebrew language press in Palestine.
 Her mother was the daughter of a Polish immigrant to England.

 Yellin attended the Leeds Girls' High School.
 She studied biblical and modern Hebrew language and Arabic language at the University of Oxford.

 She spent 13 years writing her first novel, The Genizah at the House of Shepher (2005), and took two years to find a publisher.
 This was followed by a collection of 13 short stories, Kafka in Brontëland (2006) and another novel, Tales of the Ten Lost Tribes (2008).
 She also writes fiction for magazines, including The London Magazine and the Jewish Quarterly, and has published stories in two anthologies, The Slow Mirror and Other Stories: New Fiction by Jewish Writers (1996) and Mordecai's First Brush with Love: New Stories by Jewish Women in Britain (2004).

 Yellin is a teacher for the Interfaith Education Center, in which capacity she speaks to non-Jewish schoolchildren about Jewish religious practices.